 There has been a concession with regard to sleeve length, because of market conditions.

-Rufino J. Cardinal Santos, Archbishop of Manila, quotes these standards as “The Church’s stand concerning modesty in dress” in his Pastoral of December 6, 1959.
+Rufino J. Cardinal Santos, Archbishop of Manila, quotes these guidelines as “The Church’s stand concerning modesty in dress” in his Pastoral of December 6, 1959.
+He was known for launching many religious crusades, including the Purity Crusade for Mary Immaculate.